Soreing/parsley/README.md

 ```

 ## Usage
-Objects that implement the ParsleyJSONUnmarshaller interface can be used in the Unmarshal function with a byte array to parse.
+Objects that implement the ParsleyJSON interfaces can be used in the Marshal/Unmarshal functions to encode or decode data.
 The interface can be implemented with the generator (or custom written for rare use cases).
 ```golang
 dat := []byte (`{"name": "A Box", "weight": 10.5}`) box := Box{}